Dogs display strange habits when they are around their human parents.

 If they do not have a dog companion to play this game with, why not try the master by pulling the hair?
-They could also be seeing your long hair as a perfect tug-of-war toy.
+But, of course, they could also see your long hair as a perfect tug-of-war toy.

-If you are not careful with this, it could get aggressive, and you can end up losing a chunk of hair.
+If you are not careful with this, it could get aggressive, and you can lose a chunk of hair.

 To go a bit to the negative side, your dog can be anxious or stressed about something.

-According to experts, dogs tend to find solace in playing and pulling at your hair.
+According to experts, dogs find solace in playing and pulling at your hair.

-You will, however, notice if your dog is not its bubbly self by the way it toys around your hair.
+However, you will notice if your dog is not bubbly self by how it toys around your hair.

-Once you have ascertained that the behavior is triggered by anxiety or stress, it is always a good idea to make a call to your vet to help you get to the bottom of it.
+Once you have ascertained that the behavior is triggered by anxiety or stress, it is always a good idea to call your vet to help you get to the bottom.

-Dogs, like all other pets, have a special way of communicating with their human parents.
+Like all other pets, dogs have a unique way of communicating with their human parents.